 Risks Associated with International Activities.
 A majority of the Company's business comes from outside the United States and the Company has customers that supply a wide spectrum of goods and services in virtually all of the world's major economic regions.
 As the Company continues to expand its sales presence in international regions, the portion of its revenue, expenses, cash, accounts receivable and payment obligations denominated in foreign currencies continues to increase.
-The Company's revenues and operating results are adversely affected when the U.S. Dollar strengthens relative to other currencies and are positively affected when the U.S. Dollar weakens.
+The Company's revenues and operating results are adversely affected when the U.S. Dollar strengthens relative to other currencies and are positively affected when the U.S. Dollar strengthens relative to other currencies and are positively affected when the U.S. Dollar weakens.
 As a result, changes in currency exchange rates will affect the Company's financial position, results of operations and cash flows.
-In the event that there are economic declines in countries in which the Company conducts transactions, the resulting changes in currency exchange rates may from time to time affect the Company's financial position, results of operations and cash flows.
+In the event that there are economic declines in countries in which the Company conducts transactions, the resulting changes in currency exchange rates may affect the Company's financial position, results of operations and cash flows.
 The Company is most impacted by movements in and among the British Pound, Euro, Japanese Yen, Canadian Dollar, Indian Rupee, Swedish Krona, Chinese Renminbi, Korean Won, Taiwan Dollar and the U.S. Dollar.
-The Company seeks to reduce these risks primarily through its normal operating and treasury activities, but there can be no assurance it will be successful in reducing these risks.
+The Company seeks to reduce these risks primarily through its normal operating and treasury activities, but there can be no assurance that it will be successful in reducing these risks.

-Additional risks inherent in the Company's international business activities include imposition of government controls, export license requirements, restrictions on the export of critical technology, products and services, political and economic instability, trade restrictions, changes in tariffs and taxes, difficulties in staffing and managing international operations, longer accounts receivable payment cycles and the burdens of complying with a wide variety of foreign laws and regulations.
+Additional risks inherent in the Company's international business activities include imposition of government controls; export license requirements; restrictions on the export of critical technology, products and services; political and economic instability; trade restrictions; changes in tariffs and taxes; difficulties in staffing and managing international operations; longer accounts receivable payment cycles; and the burdens of complying with a wide variety of foreign laws and regulations.
 Effective patent, copyright, trademark and trade secret protection may not be available in every foreign country in which the Company sells its products and services.
 The Company's business, financial position, results of operations and cash flows could be materially, adversely affected by any of these risks.

 Stock Market and Stock Price Volatility.
 Market prices for securities of software companies have generally been volatile.
 In particular, the market price of the Company's common stock has been, and may continue to be, subject to significant fluctuations as a result of factors affecting the Company, the software industry or the securities markets in general.
 Such factors include, but are not limited to, declines in trading price that may be triggered by the Company's failure to meet the expectations of securities analysts and investors.
-In connection with recent volatility in global economic conditions, the prices of equity securities, including the price of the Company's common stock, experienced price and volume volatility in many cases disproportionate to the underlying operating performance of the affected companies.
-The Company's common stock was at its lowest closing price during the year ended December 31, 2010 on August 31, 2010 at a price of \$38.78 per share.
-As of December 31, 2010, the Company's common stock closed at \$52.07 per share.
 Moreover, the trading price could be subject to additional fluctuations in response to quarter-to-quarter variations in the Company's operating results, material announcements made by the Company or its competitors, conditions in the financial markets or the software industry generally or other events and factors, many of which are beyond the Company's control.